urbit/docs/learn/hoon/hoon-tutorial/trees-sets-and-maps.md

 {11 22 33 44 55}

 > ~(tap in c)
-~[55 44 33 22 11]
+~[44 33 55 22 11]
 ```

 There are other set functions in the Hoon standard library we won't cover here.

 ### Cartesian Product

-Here's a program that takes two sets of atoms and returns the Cartesian product of those sets.
+Here's a program that takes two sets of atoms and returns the [Cartesian product](https://en.wikipedia.org/wiki/Cartesian_product) of those sets.
 A Cartesian product of two sets `a` and `b` is a set of all the cells whose head is a member of `a` and whose tail is a member of `b`.

 ```
 |=  [a=(set @) b=(set @)]